 BTW, new dentist shares my appreciation of funky socks and appreciated my patient attitude.
 He said he had a pair of socks that he’ll wear for my surgery.
 I’m curious to see what they are.

 Had my first meeting with my new dentist.
 I really like him.
 He reviewed my chart with me briefly and we made two appointments: one more post op to check on my continued healing from the last trauma inflicted upon my mouth, and an August 9 appointment for next surgery.
-He just called me and we discussed changes to the… Read more »
+He just called me and we discussed changes to the schedule going forward.
+That huge gaping hole in my upper jaw will require another bone graft but he came up with an idea involving the extraction of the baby tooth next door that will make it easier on both of… Read more »

 Termites are bad, evil Mojo.
 If they were under the laminate flooring, they most likely are already in the subfloor and joists.
 They work upwards usually.
 Maybe not…if you are lucky.